Electricity and Digital Transition

 The Chair aims to promote the teaching of digitalization, economics and electricity management at IFP School.
 In doing so, the Chair will seek to stimulate the interest of our graduate students in research on the economics of power systems and digital transitions.

-In terms of research, the Chair's ambition is two-fold: on the one hand, to catalyze the development of research in the fields of digitalization, economics and power management, and on the other hand, to establish a dialogue between industry and the School with the aim of directing research activities in this field towards the most prominent topics.
+In terms of research, the Chair's ambition is two-fold: on the one hand, to catalyze the development of research in the fields of digitalization, electricity economics and management, and on the other hand, to establish a dialogue between industry and the School with the aim of directing research activities in this field towards the most prominent topics.

 The Chair strives to make research results known through publications, the organization of conferences and participation in scientific associations.